matteopilz/OpenMS-website/content/en/applications.md

 ***

-### ULTRA-FAST MS1/MS2 DECONVOLUTION FOR TOP-DOWN PROTEOMICS: FLASHDECONV 2.0 BETA+, FINALLY WITH A GUI!
+### ULTRA-FAST MS1/MS2 deconvolution for top-down proteomics: FLASHDECONV 2.0 BETA+, finally with a GUI!

 FLASHDeconv 2.0 beta+ with a GUI!!